SolPOCandCo/SolPOC/Examples/readme.md

 1. A better understanding of the package functionalities.
 2. A comparison of the optical calculations of SolPOC with a reference package (tmm-fast).
 3. Examples of using SolPOC in combination with optimization packages (SciPy and Nevergrad).
-4. Pre-configured scripts (tutorials) corresponding to different use cases.
+4. Pre-configured scripts (template) corresponding to different use cases.
 5. A curve-fitting script for comparison with an experimental signal.

 These practical cases are useful for the SolPOC community and correspond to the examples presented in the User Guide.